-The financial highlights tables are intended to help you understand each Fund's financial performance for the period of the Fund's operations.
+The financial highlights tables are intended to help you understand each Fund's financial performance for the past five years.
 Certain information reflects financial results for a single Fund share.
 The total returns in the table represent the rate that an investor would have earned (or lost) on an investment in the Fund (assuming reinvestment of all dividends and distributions).
-This information has been derived from the financial statements audited by Deloitte & Touche, LLP whose report, along with each Fund's financial statements, are included in the Funds' June 30, 2022, annual report, which is available at no charge upon request.
+This information has been derived from the financial statements audited by Deloitte & Touche, LLP whose report, along with each Fund's financial statements, is included in the Funds' June 30, 2023, annual report, which is available at no charge upon request.